-Each team will submit a comprehensive PowerPoint overview of the special program/population assigned to them.
 Each presentation should highlight the following aspects as they apply to that particular program:

-Points Feel free to invite a guest speaker for your presentation.
-5 History (brief) of the special program 20 Current laws, court decisions, guidelines, and regulations of governmental agencies for the special program 10 Procedures for acquiring support from local, state, and federal sources for the special program 15 Management functions of planning, organizing, staffing, implementing, and evaluating the special program 10 Strategies for making changes within the special program while insuring that such strategies are appropriate for the community and in context with state laws and local policies 15 Characteristics of the population being served by the program, including cultural factors that should be considered in the management of the special program, eligibility criteria 10 Impact of program on "general" education.
-What does the program look like when it is implemented in the classroom?
+Points 5 History of the special program 20 Current laws, court decisions, guidelines, and regulations of governmental agencies for the special program 10 Procedures for acquiring support and funding from local, state, and federal sources for the special program 20 Management functions of planning, organizing, staffing, implementing, and evaluating the special program 10 Strategies for making changes within the special program while insuring that such strategies are appropriate for the community and in context with state laws and local policies 20 Characteristics of the population being served by the program, including cultural factors that should be considered in the management of the special program 10 Impact of program on "general" education.
+What does the program look like when it is implemented in the general education classroom?
 5 References are included, in APA 5 th edition format.
 Sources for further information are included.
 PowerPoint is neat, well organized, well-edited, and useful to fellow students as a future reference.